-How we smell matters
+15. How we smell can affect a kiss.

 On a superficial level, our schnoz tells us whether we're dealing with Pig Pen or Old Spice Man.
 But it's also looking for clues about whether we're kissing a potential baby-making match in the DNA department, opposites attract and our noses seem to discern genetic compatibility from a partner's natural scent.

-"Hygiene is important for everyone because it's the first indicator of whether this is worth pursuing or not," Kirshenbaum says.
+"Hygiene is important for everyone because it's the first indicator of whether this is worth pursuing or not," Kirshenbaum said.
 "Beyond that, scent seems to be an unconscious way someone's genetics and immunity are expressed."

-If you are worried that you're missing crucial info in your man's haze of aftershave (or that you're covering up your own with perfume), fear not, Kirshenbaum says: "If you spend enough time with someone, you'll notice their natural scent over time."
+If you are worried that you're missing crucial info in your man's haze of aftershave (or that you're covering up your own with perfume), fear not, Kirshenbaum said: "If you spend enough time with someone, you'll notice their natural scent over time."

 There may be something to women trying to make their lips look like Angelina Jolie's.
-A woman's lips begin to thin with age as her estrogen levels decline, so full lips could signal fertility, Kirshenbaum writes.
+A woman's lips begin to thin with age as her estrogen levels decline, so full lips could signal fertility, Kirshenbaum wrote.

 But too much plump could backfire: "If they get too big or out of sync with the rest of your face, there's a chance of having the opposite effect."

-Kissing can be addictive — at least initially
+17. Kissing can be addictive — at least initially.

 Ever kiss someone and can't get enough?
 Chalk it up to dopamine.
 This feel-good brain chemical kicks into high gear during a kiss, making us elated and even obsessed with our partner.

 While that feeling is similar to addiction, dopamine is more abundant in the early stages of a relationship, and declines as the novelty of our partner wears off.
-But because dopamine is more plentiful when we're with a new love, it may play a role in the addictive nature of adultery, Kirshenbaum says.
+But because dopamine is more plentiful when we're with a new love, it may play a role in the addictive nature of adultery, Kirshenbaum said.

-Kissing can actually help you make up
+20. Kissing can actually help you make up.

 The effect may come from the oxytocin that's released during kissing.
 Kissing may reduce levels of cortisol —the stress hormone — coursing through our bodies during a fight.
-"Reducing stress is a pretty good way to amend a fractured relationship," Kirshenbaum says.
+"Reducing stress is a pretty good way to amend a fractured relationship," Kirshenbaum said.

-Kissing never gets old — even when we do
+21. Kissing never gets old — even when we do!

-Al Roker and his wife Deborah Roberts are caught on Mets Kiss Cam!Play Video
+Al Roker and his wife Deborah Roberts are caught on Mets Kiss Cam!June 15, 201600:36